chinmoy12c/autopsy/DOCUMENTATION.md

 ## Database

 Autopsy stores information about uploaded core dumps inside the `cores.db` database.
-This database has six columns:
+This database has six columns, as can be seen in `schema.sql`:

 * **uuid**: the UUID of the user who uploaded the core dump.
 * **coredump**: the name of the core dump.